 Loan Processing and Approval

 The lender will assess your application and supporting documents.
 This process can take a few weeks.
-Once approved, you’ll receive a loan offer detailing the amount, interest rate, and repayment terms.
+Once approved, you will receive a loan offer detailing the amount, interest rate, and repayment terms.

 Disbursement of Funds